ul-fmf/mathematics-in-ljubljana/program.md

 Our mornings will be dedicated to two minicourses:
 </span>

-- Egbert Rijke: *Formalization of Mathematics*
+- Blaž Jelenc: *Differential geometric design of mechanisms*
-- Luka Boc Thaler: *Introduction to Complex Dynamics*
+- Jose Antonio Montero Aguilar: *Are your polyhedra the same as my polyhedra?*

 <span class="researchgroup">
 In the afternoons, attendees will have the opportunity to learn about the exciting research conducted by various local research groups, covering the following areas: